 - Providing research data for use in scientific research

 You need to contact your study to let them know you wish to withdraw consent for the UK LLC to hold your data.
-Your study will then notify the UK LLC with this information and your data will be withdrawn.
+Your study will then notify the UK LLC with this information and your data will be withdrawn from all future use by the UK LLC.
 Your study is responsible for your consent preferences.

 The UK LLC aims to meet the highest standards when collecting and using personal information.
 We encourage people to tell us if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving the way we handle your personal details.

 The General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 provides individuals with rights over how their data are used.
 The UK LLC supports these rights.